sebastianspicker/otherlight/docs/RUNBOOK.md

 ## Troubleshooting

 - If `pnpm` is missing, install pnpm 9.x and re-run `pnpm install --frozen-lockfile`.
+- If `npm run dev` or `pnpm dev` fails with `sh: vite: command not found`, `node_modules` is missing or incomplete.
+Reinstall with pnpm.
-- If Vite fails to start, clear `node_modules` and reinstall.
+- If Vite still fails to start after reinstall, clear `node_modules` and reinstall.

 ```bash
 rm -rf node_modules